-Sandra practices at Sooki Studio in Frogtown, Los Angeles.
-She has also attended workshops at the Infinite School (Los Angeles, CA) and Penland School of Craft (Bakersville, NC).
+Sandra is currently an Ellsworth Resident at ArtShare LA and also practices at Sooki Studio in Frogtown, Los Angeles.
+She has attended workshops at the Infinite School (Los Angeles, CA) and Penland School of Craft (Bakersville, NC).
 She holds a B.A. in History from the University of California, Berkeley, where she studied race and immigration in urban 20th-century America.

 @sandra_nadine